redwarp/Android-LazyDatabase/README.md

 As the title says, it's a database for lazy people.

 ## Warning
 Seriously, **don't use it for production**, only for proof of concept or stuff like that.
 I mean, really, I might break everything with the next release.
-It's far from "future proof yet".
+It's far from being *future proof* yet.

 ## Usage